 01. Switch cleaning products to concentrated refillable formats

 A refillable glass or aluminium bottle plus concentrated tablets or drops replaces an entire under-sink cabinet of single-use plastic.
-A 2023 Which? review found concentrated formats use substantially less plastic and far less water than ready-mixed sprays, because you’re not shipping water around the country.
+Which?’s analysis of refillable and concentrated products found concentrated formats use substantially less plastic and far less water than ready-mixed sprays, because you’re not shipping water around the country, and that 11 of 12 popular refillable products tested worked out cheaper per ml than their original counterparts.
 For most households this is the biggest single swap.
 Full guide: eco swaps for home.
 Shop: Refillable Multi-Surface.

 02. Switch laundry detergent to laundry sheets